sunamshresta/win_college/database/ReadMe.txt

--create database: win_college
+-Create database: win_college
--import .sql file
+-Import .sql file
+-Go to Auth/connection.php and change your $userName and $password as per your MAMP config.